Sarith-W/Fuel-Queue-Management-System/README.md

 # Fuel-Queue-Management-System
-This contains a Java program to manage fuel queues where maximum 6 customers can be hold simultaneously in a queue.
+This contains a Java program with OOP concepts to manage fuel queues where maximum 6 customers can be hold simultaneously in a queue.